-Do embedded canvas apps in model-driven apps count towards the two apps limits?
+Do embedded canvas apps in model-driven apps count toward the two-apps limits?

 No. Embedded canvas components within the model-driven app will not count towards the two apps limit in the per app licensing model.

-When would I use the Microsoft Flow per user plan versus the Microsoft Flow per flow plan?
+When would I use the Power Automate per user plan versus the Power Automate per flow plan?

 The per user plan is intended to support the broad adoption of an automation culture in an organization.
 Every user with this plan is entitled to use an unlimited number of flows, within service limits.
 The per flow plan provides an organization with the flexibility to license by the number of flows, instead of licensing each user accessing the flows individually with the per user plan.

-Which flows count in the Microsoft Flow per flow plan?
+Which flows count in the Power Automate per flow plan?**

-Do flows always have to be purchased in units of 5 as part of the Microsoft Flow per flow plan?
+Do flows always have to be purchased in units of five as part of the Power Automate per flow plan?

 No. After the minimum purchase of 5 flows, additional flows can be licensed individually at $100/month per flow.

-Any end user running a flow will need to be licensed either by the per user or per Microsoft Flow plans.
+Any end user running a flow will need to be licensed either by the per user or per Power Automate plans.

-There are features in Microsoft Flow that are not running a flow directly – such as responding to an approval request or advancing a stage in a business process.
+There are features in Power Automate that are not running a flow directly, such as responding to an approval request or advancing a stage in a business process.
 These features are built on the Common Data Service.
-Normally, any use of these features requires either a standalone Microsoft Flow per user plan, or, that the flow that creates these business process instances or approval requests to be licensed under the per flow plan.
+Normally, any use of these features requires either a standalone Power Automate per user plan, or, that the flow that creates these business process environments or approval requests to be licensed under the per flow plan.